0EFB6/ballot-system/README.md

 ## Demo Guide

-Below, you'll find a guide for running a demo of the Ballot platform for both Parliament and State elections.
+Below, you'll find a guide for running a demo of the Ballot platform for both Parliament and State elections. **Node and npm is required** for this dApp to run.

 ### Parliament Election Demo

 Note: App ID (testnet) used for Parliament Election Demo is `385332013`.
-Node and npm is required for this dApp to run.

 To run a demo of the Parliament election on the Ballot platform, follow these steps: